 The Folk Train is one of those idiosyncratic Sheffield events that you discover upon spending a bit of time in the city.
 It doesn’t overly promote itself, nor does it need to.
 It’s something you hear about in conversations, like folklore.
 And it’s well worth experiencing this fabled railway journey for yourself.

 The Sheffield-Edale Rambler Folk Train has been running for over ten years.
 It departs Sheffield on the fourth Tuesday of every month (usually from Platform 2C but check the departure board at the station) and simply involves a band playing on the regular 19:14 trans-Pennine train in the direction of Manchester Piccadilly.
-See the programme for upcoming dates.
+Check the Sheffield Folk Train's Facebook page for upcoming dates.